At a Glance

 How Do Weighted Blankets Work?

-Deep Pressure Stimulation activates a subset of specialised affective sensory nerves in your Autonomic Nervous System (ANS) and is processed in areas of the brain involved with the affective parasympathetic nervous system, rather than the discriminatory sympathetic nervous system.
+Deep Pressure Stimulation activates a subset of specialised affective sensory nerves in your Autonomic Nervous System (ANS).
+It is processed in areas of the brain linked to the parasympathetic nervous system, rather than the sympathetic “fight or flight” response.

 Here is a simple example of how the Autonomic Nervous System is responsible for receiving information from your body and environment to regulate your body’s response to that information.

 First, recall back to the last time you were anxious - sweaty palms, racing heartbeat, fast breathing, and perhaps even nausea.
-This is your sympathetic nervous system acting up, more commonly known as your “flight or fight” response.
+This is your sympathetic nervous system acting up, more commonly known as your “fight or flight” response.

 Now, think about how you feel every night, right as you are about to drift off to sleep - slow, deep breathing, slow heartbeat, and relaxed muscles.
 This is parasympathetic nervous activity.